ethanokamura/perfectline/src/content/cpp-101/pointers.md

 int x;  // where type: int, name: x, value: garbage, locaton: &x
 ```

-Any fundamental type in C++ hold a garbage value until it's initialized.
+Any fundamental type in C++ holds a garbage value until it's initialized.
 This is not true for non-fundamental types such as string which are empty upon declaration.

 Location is always some integer value! (ie, the memory address of the variable) If we need it we can access it via `&` AKA the "address-of" operator

 An example of a memory address might look something like `0x744c516a000`
 In a program, each variable holds a unique memory address!

-### Ok now lets talk pointers:
+### Ok now let's talk pointers:
 Here's some syntax that you'll see in the rest of the section:

-Now lets look at this:
+Now let's look at this:
 ```cpp
 int n = 7;
 int *ptr = &n;  // same as "int* ptr = &n;"